 In balance and well regulated (by healthy, well-nourished and looked after adrenals), cortisol undertakes SO MANY important tasks in the body – chiefly it regulates energy by selecting the right type and amount of carbohydrate, fat, or protein the body needs to meet the demands you put it under (note, this is one of the primary reason people with adrenal fatigue suffer from such exhaustion and lack of energy).

 And as we’ve seen when chronically elevated, cortisol can have shocking effects on weight, inflammation, immune function, and risk chronic disease.

-We’ve talked about insulin resistance and it’s direct and devastating impact on your body gaining weight.
-And remembering that when you eat sugary or high carb foods, your blood sugar increases and causes your pancreas to secrete insulin to manage the level of glucose in the blood.
+We’ve talked about insulin resistance and it’s a direct and devastating impact on your body gaining weight.
+And remember that when you eat sugary or high carb foods, your blood sugar increases and causes your pancreas to secrete insulin to manage the level of glucose in the blood.